lncm/pi-factory/home/lncm/README.md

 ## `crontab`

 Specifies periodic tasks.
 Most things should probably be either removed from here, or split into individual, app-specific files.

+## `save_password`

+This is just an empty file which lets the wallet creation script save a password for unlocking LND by default.
+We will eventually remove this file in future builds when there is a way for users to unlock LND without CLI skills.